caribbeanwebdev/real-estate-app/README.md

 ### 📖 Exploring the API

-When the application is running, you can explore and test the API on his Swagger UI.
+When the application is running, you can explore and test the API on his Swagger UI.<br/>
 You can try it at http://localhost:3021/api/swagger

 ### 🤔Why not GraphQL?

-If you find that working with REST is boring, the application has a GraphQL endpoint prepared to work with the apartments data.
+If you find that working with REST is boring, the application has a GraphQL endpoint prepared to work with the apartments data.<br/>
 You can try it at http://localhost:3021/api/graphql

 ### 🔍 Running Tests